ODIM-Project/ODIM/docs/README.md

  Welcome to Resource Aggregator for Open Distributed Infrastructure Management!

-Resource Aggregator for Open Distributed Infrastructure Management (ODIM) is a modular, open framework for simplified management and orchestration of distributed workloads.
+Resource Aggregator for Open Distributed Infrastructure Management (ODIM™) is a modular, open framework for simplified management and orchestration of distributed workloads.
 It provides a unified management platform for converging multivendor hardware equipment.
 By exposing a standards-based programming interface, it enables easy and secure management of wide range of multivendor IT infrastructure distributed across multiple data centers.